go-i2p/go-forward/README.md

 # go-forward

 A Go library providing a clean, consistent API for network traffic forwarding, supporting both stream (TCP-like) and packet (UDP-like) connections with minimal boilerplate.
+Factored out from sam-forwarder to be used in go-i2ptunnel.

 ## Core Features